{beginAccordion H2}

 The bank continues through its second generation today with Donald (Board Chairman) and Janet Brewster (Executive Secretary).
 Generation three includes Jon Schmaderer (President & CEO), Jennifer Schmaderer (Brand Manager), and Nancy (Schmaderer) Steinhauser (Chief Risk Officer).

 Fourth generation bankers include Joel M. Steinhauser (Chief Operating Officer), Tate Schmaderer (Ag & Business Banker), and Claire Steinhauser (Operations Assistant).
 Taya Schmaderer serves as a part-time Customer Service Representative.
-The current board of directors expands our family-community essence and includes Craig Brewster, John Madsen, Bryan Rentschler, Brad Philson, Nancy Steinhauser, Donald Schmaderer, and Jon Schmaderer.
+The current board of directors expands our family-community essence and includes Craig Brewster, John Madsen, Bryan Rentschler, Brad Philson, Nancy Steinhauser, Donald Schmaderer, Joel Steinhauser, and Jon Schmaderer.

 Growing Communities